-- Customizing the user interface your customers are working with when they visit your marketplace, register with BSS, and use services on your marketplace. - Customizing the user interface you are working with in BSS.
+- The user interface your customers work with when they visit your marketplace, register with BSS, and use services on your marketplace. - The administration portal you use to manage a marketplace.

 In addition, BSS allows you to customize the texts used in automatically generated emails.